 - From the APM Summary page, look for GC Execution statistics on the Web transactions time chart.

-one.newrelic.com > APM > (select a Ruby app) > Summary: On the Web transactions time chart, garbage collection statistics are labeled GC Execution.
+one.newrelic.com > APM & services > (select a Ruby app) > Summary: On the Web transactions time chart, garbage collection statistics are labeled GC Execution.

 Detailed information includes: